LingliHelen/Study-on-FAANG-Market/README.md

-# Impact of Market Events on FAANG Stocks
+# Event Study: Impact of Macroeconomic Announcements on FAANG Stocks
 This project analyzes how major macroeconomic events influence the stock performance of major technology companies including Apple, Microsoft, and Meta.

 The analysis covers a three-year period from August 1, 2022, to August 1, 2025, and applies an event study framework to evaluate market reactions around key economic announcements.